 Once parent alienation has taken hold, it is extremely difficult to eradicate or reverse.
 In some cases, judges will attempt to remedy the situation by changing the terms of custody.
 For example, if Mom has custody of the children this is reversed, and custody is given to Dad.
 However, although there may be some merit in this solution, it can by no means undo all the damage that has been done.
-As well, changing custodial parent and home is in itself traumatizing.
+As well, changing the custodial parent and switching homes is in itself traumatizing.

 The best solution — and actually the only logical solution — is to prevent parent alienation.
 By preventing the emotional tragedy of parent alienation, children can grow up in a relatively healthy environment even after their two parents have separated and live apart.

 The following suggestions, which reduce the likelihood of parent alienation, are not inclusive.
-Rather, they are suggestions to reduce the likelihood of parent alienation and do not address the numerous other concerns and details which are generally part of a good "Parenting Plan."
+Rather, they are suggestions to reduce the likelihood of parent alienation and do not address the numerous other concerns and details which are generally part of a good 'Parenting Plan.'

-Although the following suggestions should be formally included in a Parenting Plan, they are primarily meant to be preventative and not prescriptive of how to divorced parents should care for their children.
+Although the following suggestions should be formally included in a Parenting Plan, they are primarily meant to be preventative and not prescriptive of how divorced parents should care for their children.

 The Ten Guidelines to Reduce the Likelihood of Parent Alienation (There is no particular significance to the order of these guidelines)

 3. Any communication regarding the children are not to be passed along via the children.
 Mom and dad can communicate in any agreed-upon form – phone, email, text specialized software, lawyers, etc. – regarding outstanding matters and parenting.
 Children are not to be used as messengers.
-The children are not to be informed regarding outstanding issues between their parents that will put them in a position to negatively judge the "other parent."
+The children are not to be informed regarding outstanding issues between their parents that will put them in a position to negatively judge the 'other parent.'

-6. Derogatory comments directed to the children about the "other parent" is strictly forbidden.
+6. Derogatory comments directed to the children about the 'other parent' is strictly forbidden.
 Such comments are a form of Parent Alienation and emotionally painful for the children to hear.

 7. The following four messages and impressions are never to be conveyed to the children: